Cghlewis/data-mgmt-ed-research-book/_book/07-documentation.md

 Depending on the repository, at minimum, you will enter basic project-level metadata similar to above, but you may be required or have the option to enter more comprehensive information, such as project-level information covered in your research protocol.
 You may also have the option to enter additional levels of metadata that will help make each level more searchable, such as file-level or variable-level metadata [@gilmore_practical_2018; @icpsr_icpsr_2023; @ldbase_information_2023].
 All of the information needed for this metadata can be gathered from the documents we've discussed earlier in this chapter.

-Once entered into the form, the repository converts entries into both human-readable and machine-readable, searchable formats such as XML [@icpsr_icpsr_2023] or JSON-LD.
+Once entered into the form, the repository converts entries into both human-readable and machine-readable, searchable formats such as XML (Extensible Markup Language) or JSON-LD (JavaScript Object Notation-Linked Data).
 We can see what this metadata looks like to humans once it is submitted.
 Figure \@ref(fig:fig8-24) is an example of how ICPSR Open displays the metadata information on a project page [@page_design_2020].
 Notice we even have the option to download the XML formatted metadata files in one of two standards (see Section \@ref(metastandards)) if we want as well.

 <div class="figure" style="text-align: center">
 <img src="img/metadata_project.PNG" alt="Example metadata displayed on an ICPSR Open project page" width="95%" />